 - CLSE collaborates primarily with four life sciences departments in the College of Arts and Sciences: Chemistry and Biochemistry, Evolution, Ecology, and Organismal Biology, Microbiology, and Molecular Genetics, whose faculty and graduate students teach in CLSE and offer upper division courses for biology majors.

-- CLSE offers the B.S. and B.A. in Biology [link to page], as well as a minor [link to page] in Biology.
+- CLSE offers the B.S. and B.A. in Biology, as well as a minor in Biology.

 - The interdepartmental Biology major is the largest STEM major at OSU and the second largest major overall at the Ohio State University.
 It serves the needs of students who plan to pursue professional degrees in the health sciences, students who are interested in employment in life science-related areas, and students who will apply for graduate studies in the biological sciences.
 Biology major curricular requirements are flexible, allowing students to accommodate research, study abroad and other high-impact educational practices, to graduate in timely fashion, and/or to change majors relatively easily.